89luca89/distrobox/docs/usage/distrobox-export.md

 **Run as root in the container**

 The option "--sudo" will launch the exported item as root inside the distrobox.

-**Run inside a login shell**

-The option "--login" will launch the exported item inside a login shell, allowing access to variables sourced at login in the container (e.g: /etc/profile).

 **Exporting apps from rootful containers**